 We do not sell or disclose any non-public information about you to anyone, except as permitted by law or as specifically authorized by you.
 We do not share non-public personal information with our affiliates or other providers without prior approval by you.
 Federal law allows us to share information with providers that process and service your accounts.
-All providers of services in connection with the Custodian/Administrator have agreed to the Custodian's/Administrator's confidentiation and accounts and include the algoe unumercust(a) and here are an another and the service and the s confidentiality and security policies.
+All providers of services in connection with the Custodian/Administrator have agreed to the Custodian's/Administrator's confidentiation and accounts and include the algoe unconsecuted on a providers and accounts. confidentiality and security policies.
 If you decide to close your account(s) or become an inactive customer, we will adhere to the privacy policies and practices as described in this notice.